Krishna-cell-12/DeepSeaEDNA/README.md

 ---

-**DeepSea eDNA Analysis** - Exploring the unseen biodiversity of the deep ocean through AI-powered science. 🌊🧬🤖
+**DeepSea eDNA Analysis** - Exploring the unseen biodiversity of the deep ocean through AI-powered science. 🌊🧬🤖  sachi